-JSW Steel Ltd., Salem Works is committed to improve the quality of life of surrounding community through Corporate Social Responsibility (CSR) programmes.
-We have a well laid down community development program under CSR.
+JSW is deeply conscious of its vision and responsibilities to the community around the plant.
+Empowering citizen with better health, education and employment opportunities is JSW's mission.
+JSW is committed to improve the quality of life of surrounding community through Corporate Social Responsibility (CSR) programmes.
+We have well laid down community development program under CSR.
 Our focus is on

 - Health

 - Education

 - Environment

 - Women Empowerment

 - Sports and

-- Rural Development.
+- Rural Infrastructure Development.

-People in Pottaneri, M.Kalipatti, Kuttapatti, Viruthasampatti and Gonur Panchayats and Mecheri Town are covered under CSR projects.
-Our CSR spending for the financial year 2020 is Rs.
-4.10 crores and financial year 2021 is Rs.
-5.00 Crores.
+People in Pottaneri, M.Kalipatti, Kuttapatti, Viruthasampatti, Gonur Panchayats and Mecheri Town are covered under CSR projects.
+Our CSR spending for the financial year 2022 is Rs.
+8.00 Crores.